Scalable R Package Qualification Using a CI/CD Approach

 - Qualification documents often created after development

-- Dev team manually maps specs to functions and evidence
+- Development team manually maps specifications to functions and evidence

 - Repeated for every new release